-Permutation diagrams One way of representing elements from S_n is with permutation diagrams, which are best illustrated with examples.
-Example Let's consider S_5 .
-Here are some examples of permutation diagrams.
+One way of representing elements from S_n is with permutation diagrams, which are best illustrated with examples.
+Example Here are some examples of permutation diagrams in S_5 .

-Let's try multiplying.
+Permutation diagrams (continued) Let's try multiplying.

-Example (continued) Let α and β be as on previous slide.
+Example Let α and β be as on previous slide.
 Then